menu icon

 • Combine flour, kosher salt, sugar, and yeast and mix well

-• Add water to dry ingredients and use a dough whisk or another stiff utensil to mix until a wet loose dough forms and no big flour pockets remain.
+• Add water and 2 tablespoons of your olive oil to dry ingredients and use a dough whisk or another stiff utensil to mix until a wet loose dough forms and no big flour pockets remain.
 Cover and allow to sit for 15 minutes.

 • After resting the dough, you will fold it to strengthen the gluten and develop an airy crust.